 (Yes, the family status which is still a mandatory field in some application forms.
 How odd…)

 I am proud to be a single parent and entrepreneur at the same time, it makes me who I am.
-It is my trade mark now and I am going to make the most of it.
+It is my trade mark now and I am making the most of it.
 I bring emotions and intuition into my business and I actually very much hope the emotions can be felt strongly in my work.
 As long as I feel every emotion that there is I know I am alive and I use them to guide me in my life instead of trying to suppress them or control me.

 Thank you for coming to check my latest article, feel free to leave a comment or SHARE it with your friends